Hand-drawn illustration of a flame angelfish: a deep orange body crossed by black bars, with blue-tipped fins, on a dark blue specimen plate.

 Breeding Flame Angelfish

-Breeding is extremely difficult in the home aquarium and is rarely accomplished.
-Flame Angelfish are protogynous hermaphrodites, meaning they are all born female and the dominant individual in a group can transition into a male.
-Commercial breeding has become more common, which helps to provide hardier, sustainably sourced fish for the hobby.
+Breeding is extremely difficult in the home aquarium and rarely accomplished.
+Flame Angelfish are protogynous hermaphrodites — all born female, with the dominant individual in a group able to transition into a male.
+Commercial breeding has become more common, providing hardier, sustainably sourced fish for the hobby.

 Frequently Asked Questions